We have updated our policy for missed appointments, please view it here

 How is the cataract removed?

 Cataract surgery is normally performed on an outpatient basis.
 After arriving at the surgery center, you will be placed under local or general anesthesia.
 Microsurgical instruments are used to create a small incision and break apart the cataract.
-The cataract is then suctioned out of the eye and replaced with an Intraocular Implant, also known as an IOL which is an artificial implant.
+The cataract is then suctioned out of the eye and replaced with an Intraocular Implant, also known as an IOL, which is an artificial implant.

 What can I expect after surgery?